HOW TO ELIMINATE FISH SMELLS

 We are often told by people that they don’t like cooking or eating fish because they don’t like the smell.

-Download our PDF document with all the suggestions on this page plus lots more on eliminating the smell of fish on fabrics, hands, carpets, in cars, microwaves, fridges, in kitchens, during and after cooking and also some tips on preventing fish smells in the first place.
+Download our free information about eliminating the smell of fish on fabrics, hands, carpets, in cars, microwaves, fridges, in kitchens, during and after cooking and also some tips on preventing fish smells in the first place.

 Price’s Fresh Air range employs Odourfoyl ™ technology to neutralise unwanted odours leaving your home smelling clean and fresh.
 The Chef’s Range of products is scented with extracts of Basil, Patchouli and Geranium and is perfect for eliminating all cooking odours including fish.